Zerust Boat Rust Prevention Keeps Corrosion at Bay

 At the time, the Navy’s newest 418-foot warship, the USS Freedom, Independence, began dissolving, primarily due what the Navy said was a defectively-designed hull made mostly of aluminum, resulting in galvanic corrosion.
 Unlike oxidation, which with products like Zerust is usually preventable, galvanic corrosion occurs when two dissimilar metals in contact with one another corrode at varying rates.
 However, the manufacturer of the vessel said galvanic corrosion had never been an issue with any of its ships and instead blamed the Navy for “negligence” in failure to fully maintain the ship with proper boat rust prevention.

 This is an extreme example, but one all boat owners can take to heart.
 Yes, it’s important to buy a well-designed boat.
 But to make sure it stays afloat and safe, one has to take boat rust prevention seriously with proper cleaning, drying and anti-rust vapor capsules.
+We recommend you to click to see more information on the best quality marine supplies.

 Boat Components Most at Risk to Rust